San Antonio Truck Accident Attorney

 Truck Driver Fatigue

 Driving while tired or fatigued is dangerous.
 Everyone knows that.
 However, when it comes to 18-wheeler drivers, that risk is sometimes ignored.
-According to a recent study by the U.S. Department of Transportation, Federal Motor Carrier Safety Administration (FMCSA), 2.6 truck drivers out of every 100 on the road are suffering from fatigue.
+According to a recent study by the FMCSA, 2.6 truck drivers out of every 100 on the road are suffering from fatigue.
 Fatigued, sleep-deprived commercial vehicle operators cause, on average, 750 deaths and 20,000 injuries per year.
 In a 1995 study, the National Transportation Safety Board (NTSB) found that fatigue was a factor in 75% of the crashes involving large commercial trucks.

-The Insurance Institute for Highway Safety (IIHS) has concluded that truck drivers operating a vehicle for more than 8 consecutive hours are twice as likely to have a crash due to driver fatigue.
+The Insurance Institute for Highway Safety (IIHS) has concluded that semi-truck drivers operating a vehicle for more than 8 consecutive hours are twice as likely to have a crash due to driver fatigue.
 In the study, the IIHS found that truck driver fatigue is caused by long hours, sleep deprivation, and disruption of normal sleep cycles.
 This is not surprising information for anyone.
 In light of this information, employers and regulators should take action to ensure that truckers are well rested to protect others on the roadways.
 If they don’t and an accident occurs, victims may be entitled to compensation.
-Our San Antonio trucking accident lawyer can help.

 Truck Accidents Caused by Negligence